The UK Digital Markets Competition Regulation Forum 2025 - 3rd Annual

 Geradin Partners

-Verity Egerton-Doyle, Partner, UK Co-Head of Technology Sector & Global Co-head of Gaming
+Verity Egerton-Doyle, Partner, UK Co-Head of Technology Sector & Global Co-Head of Games & Interactive Entertainment

 Linklaters